SSTARK08/freshersbatch-oct16/README.txt

-Lets goooooo....
+this is js assignment
-This assignment is about git, in which we're working on html files cssssssssSSSSSSSSSSSSSSSSSSSSSSSSSSSSS.
+This assignment is about git, in which we're working on js files cssssssssSSSSSSSSSSSSSSSSSSSSSSSSSSSSS.